 Why watch this on-demand webinar

-In this webinar designed for inhalation device engineers, learn how to use porous polymer technology to create a single custom component that can solve these multiple design challenges and bring your new inhalation device to market.
+In this webinar designed for inhalation device engineers, learn how to use porous polymer technology to create a single custom component to solve these multiple design challenges and bring your new inhalation device to market.
 Regardless of system design, porous polymers can be used to direct flow with precision, meter dosing, and filter out viruses and bacteria.
-With the increasing trend towards delivering drugs to the central nervous system via the nasal cavity, engineers will learn how porous polymers can be used to enable precise and calculated dosing in this specific type of design
+With the increasing trend toward delivering drugs to the central nervous system via the nasal cavity, engineers will learn how porous polymers can be used to enable precise and calculated dosing in this specific type of design.

 Category Manager – Life Sciences, Porex

 Nadia is the Category Manager for Life Sciences solutions at Porex.
 Nadia has 10 years of international healthcare experience in the areas of Manufacturing, R&D, Operations, Product Development, Marketing, and Business Development.
 An expert in our sintered and fiber technologies, Nadia leads a global team to develop a robust product portfolio focused on drug delivery for applications such as injectables, inhalation, and topical application.
 Nadia holds an MBA from the University of Edinburgh Business School.

 Register and the link to the on-demand webinar will be sent to you